by_adr - Fotolia

-With one full year of selling under its belt, Lewis said his strategy for future success is to walk away from the table if the deal size is too large.
+With one full year selling under its belt, Lewis said his strategy for future success is to walk away from the table if the deal size is too large.

 "Our success depends on knowing when deals are a good fit for us.
-We don't have the heft to compete against the Dell EMCs or Pure Storages of the world.
-We're a small vendor playing in deals of a few hundred thousand dollars," Lewis said.
+We don't have the heft to compete against the Dell EMCs or Pure Storages the world.
+We're a small vendor playing in deals a few hundred thousand dollars," Lewis said.

 "Even if you don't need your applications to run faster, there is a very powerful cost argument for lowering latency across anything that uses block storage," Lewis said.

 Will those smaller deals be enough to help Violin turn a profit?
 Various Violin CEOs have vowed to get the vendor in the black over the years, without success.
 Lewis' forecast for profit is later this year or early 2020.

 "It will take us some scale, but we believe it will take a very modest amount of revenue to get to profitability and cash flow," he said.

 Violin extended its use case reach last November when it picked up storage assets from Axellio, formerly X-IO Technologies.
 Violin acquired X-IO's Intelligent Storage Element (ISE) G4 all-flash arrays from the X-IO Storage division, with an eye on secondary storage use cases.

 "The G4 becomes an entry-level product for us," said Gary Lyng, chief marketing officer at Violin Systems.

 The X-IO acquisition gives Violin what IDC storage research vice president Eric Burgener calls a "captive audience" of existing customers.